hoffa/junk/README.md

-# junk
+# 💩 junk
-Old project and stuff I've managed to rescue.
+Old projects and stuff that I've managed to rescue.
 Don't come here.
 For reference, I'm a '92 kid.

 ## (2013/1) mode7